vedph/gve-doc/model/rendition.md

 An additional layer of abstraction can make operation metadata even more efficient.
 Side by side with those abstract, yet still lower-level rendition features, which directly specify position, color, font size, and the like, the symbolic approach also allows for the definition of **higher-level features**, acting as a shortcut towards multiple lower-level counterparts.

-For instance, consider a real-world example like the numbers later added to some epigrams, to define a collection by specifying their relative order in it.
-Now, in many cases, this number was made in the context of a single session by a single hand, and thus it typically features a similar appearance and position.
+For instance, consider a real-world example like the numbers later added to some epigrams, to virtually define a collection by specifying their relative order in it.

+In many cases, this number was made in the context of a single session by a single hand, and thus it typically features a similar appearance and position.

 Let us say that in our case the number is written with a smaller text, a brown ink, rotated by about -45 degrees, at the top-left of the epigram, rather offset from it: in this case, we would just have an annotation operation, and users could pick from a list a higher-level feature like `epigram-nr`, entering its number as its value (like `epigram-nr`=`12`), in all the epigrams using the same type of mark.